 The Cabin Site memorial is believed to be the excavated site of the 3rd Lincoln cabin.
 A bronze mold was laid over the area of the foundation & hearth.

 The best part for young families is seeing the living historical farm.
 Visitors have a chance to see a cabin similar to what Abe Lincoln grew up in!
 We met some outstanding volunteers who work the land and shear the sheep and even spin the wool.
 The volunteers are self-taught on how to live as settlers would have in 1820.

 Throughout the year are special exhibits.
 The day we visited, Clydesdale horses were plowing the nearby field.

 Note: the farm is only open from mid-April through late September.
 The rest of the year you can walk around the buildings, but you won’t be able to enter or speak with volunteers.

 If you go:

 Restrooms are available in the Visitor Center.

-The cabin/farm area has some picnic tables and drop-toilets.
+The cabin/farm area has some picnic areas and drop-toilets.
 You’ll need to carry away your trash.

-Lincoln City, Indiana is easily accessible from I-64.
+Lincoln City, Indiana is located in Spencer County and is easily accessible from I-64.
 It is located less than 10 minutes from the interstate.

 Our family learned so much during our visit to the Lincoln Boyhood Home Indiana.
 I’d highly recommend a visit for anyone interested in American history!

 PIN THIS FOR LATER: